 The talk show host is busier than ever.
 She wakes up daily at 6 a.m., tends to her five rescue pets, and has coffee and a protein shake with healthy greens.
 She does exercises in the shower and then gets to the show around 7:30 a.m.
 The next few hours are non-stop with meetings, topic discussions, rehearsals, and hair and makeup, followed by the live show.

-No matter how busy her days are, Inaba ends each day with a mantra or prayer of simple gratitude: “‘Thank you God for all that is.
+No matter how busy her days are, Inaba ends each day with stretches for her body and a mantra or prayer of simple gratitude: “‘Thank you God for all that is.
 For all that was.
 And for all that will be.’”

-Inaba spends her afternoons working on Carrie Ann Conversations, her wellness and lifestyle website, which has a special focus on living with autoimmune syndromes.
-The passion project started out as a podcast and digital show.
-During the pandemic, she has leaned into the writing.
+Inaba spends her afternoons working on Carrie Ann Conversations, her wellness and lifestyle website, which is a passion project and has a special focus on living with autoimmune syndromes.
+She loves to write and she loves to help people by sharing her own stories and tips that she’s learned along the way in all aspects of life.

 “The goal for me is always to help people who are struggling in any way because I have also struggled,” she said.
-“Through this website, which will grow into many things, I express my compassion for my fellow humans who are going through this magical, incredible, and sometimes challenging journey of life.”
+“Through this website, I express my compassion for my fellow humans who are going through this magical, incredible, and sometimes challenging journey of life.”

 “Pain is a powerful teacher,” said Inaba, who wants to be a resource for people living with pain and autoimmune disorders.
 She recommends taking notes at each medical appointment since the appointments can be stressful and distracting.
 She also encourages communicating your pain to your doctors, and if a doctor isn’t helping you, to seek another opinion.